rajendraprasad9/kubernetes-website/content/en/docs/getting-started-guides/windows/_index.md

 ### Container Resources

-Container resources (CPU and memory) could be set now for windows containers in v1.10.
+Starting with Kubernetes v1.10, you can set resources limits (CPU and memory) for Windows containers.

 {{< codenew file="windows/deploy-resource.yaml" >}}